freesewing/markdown/dev/developers/en.md

 ---
-title: Documentation for (contributing) developers
+title: Documentation for developers
 order: 1120
 ---

+<Fixme>This needs some work</Fixme>